-The funding committee reached preliminary consensus on the following methodology for the calculation of funding for state charter schools.
+The proposal before the funding committee is that the following methodology be used for the calculation of funding for state charter schools.

 - Charter schools will receive funding through the new student-based funding formula which includes weighted funding for specific student characteristics, base funding for each enrolled student, and categorical grants as described elsewhere in this document. - State charter schools will continue to receive the proportional share of the Nutrition grants to local school systems, but, instead of being based on FTE, the calculation will be based on enrollment.
 The proportional share will be calculated by dividing the prior fiscal year's appropriation for nutrition by enrollment (excluding state charter schools' enrollment) to